kailash-manasarovar/statement/docs/timeline/2024/march/march.md

 - I describe how the very minute I left the building to go home, the same gang walked past me right outside the door of the serviced offices with a blond woman standing in the middle I expect was a relation of Domingo's and looked a little bit like the laundry lady Maria.
 - It details how that evening, after choir, a man walked up to me and blew on my face as I was approaching the tunnel to go home.
 - The next thing I remember was waking up in my apartment convinced I was going to be murdered.
+- I also lose access to my Coinbase crypto account and until I'm able to get access again - not for a few weeks - I believe I may have been robbed of £70K.
 - I decided I had no choice but to stop my studies at that moment.
 - I describe how I realized also at that moment, and with extreme horror, that Lorraine's fate is wholly connected with what is going on for me.
 - I explain how I escaped to Madrid and reported the cyber-stalking, gang-stalking, bullying, hacking, and how they had taken private photos of me from hacked machines to the police there with the help of a friend.